ovdojoey/jl16/README.md

 ## USAGE
 Install dependencies using `npm install`.
-Run the Metalsmith API using `node build.js`.
+Build using `node build.js`.

 ## MODIFICATION
 This website is specific to me but feel free to create your own layouts using my same build chain.